0racle/p6-wig/README.md

 If you think I've missed a very important class that I shouldn't have, please let me know (Issues | Submit a PR | irc://freenode, #perl6, user: perlawhirl).

-## Licence
+## License

-Please see the LICENCE file in the distribution
+Artistic.
+Refer to the LICENSE file in the distribution.